 He put another parable before them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field, but while his men were sleeping, his enemy came and sowed weeds among the wheat and went away.
 So when the plants came up and bore grain, then the weeds appeared also.
 And the servants[of the master of the house came and said to him, ‘Master, did you not sow good seed in your field?
 How then does it have weeds?’
 He said to them, ‘An enemy has done this.’
 So the servants said to him, ‘Then do you want us to go and gather them?’
 But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
 Let both grow together until the harvest, and at harvest time I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.’”

 The tendency toward corruption that is demonstrated in the history of the church, and the history of humankind, comes as no surprise to God who knows the thoughts and intents of the heart.
 It shouldn’t surprise us either.
-What is amazing is that God can work his purposes in history in and through, in spite of and because, the corruption of people.
+What is amazing is that God can work his purposes in history in and through people, despite the inclination of people toward corruption.